SignPath/Website-old/src/documentation/2_key_concepts.md

 ## Artifact configurations

-The core of each SignPath project is an artifact configuration.
+At the core of each SignPath project is an artifact configuration.
 It describes the file type of your artifact and a corresponding code signing method (e.g. an EXE file signed with Authenticode).
 You can specify multiple artifact configurations to allow different versions of your software to be signed (e.g. in case the structure of your artifact changes).
 You can also sign multiple files or complex nested artifacts, e.g.

 * a ZIP archive containing several artifacts that need Authenticode signing
 * a CAB file containing EXE and DLL files, all of which should be signed with Authenticode